USS Nimitz: 2020s

 In May 2022, Nimitz led Carrier Strike Group 11 in the Eastern Pacific Ocean.
 On 28 November 2022, Nimitz departed Kitsap and sailed to San Diego to pick up the carrier strike group leadership.
 She left San Diego on 3 December for her Pacific deployment leading Carrier Strike Group 11 and embarking Carrier Air Wing 17.
 Nimitz logged her 350,000th arrested landing on 22 April 2023.
+Nimitz returned from her deployment on 2 July 2023.